 If time is an issue, then there is Speed Golf, a variation of golf in which the objective is to complete the course in the fewest possible number of strokes and the fastest time possible, the score is a combination of strokes and speed.
 The record is a 65 shot in just over 44 minutes, a good score usually requiring several hours of strolling around the course.

 If walking several miles to play a round of golf is too difficult, there are shorter versions, such as Pitch and Put, played on a golf course with holes typically less than eighty yards long, only requiring a pitch and a put.
 These are sometimes called par-3 courses.

-An even shorter course is in Mini-Golf (also going by the name Crazy Golf, Miniature Golf and Putt-Putt), which only requires the putting part of the game.
+An even shorter course is used in Mini-Golf (also going by the name Crazy Golf, Miniature Golf and Putt-Putt), which only requires the putting part of the game.
 This game is usually played on artificial surfaces, sometimes on pool tables with pool cues like Mini-Golf Billiards.
-There are other similar putting types of sport, such as Behcup, which using the putting motion though the balls are putted into a small goal rather than into a hole.
+There are other similar putting types of sport, such as Behcup, which using the putting motion though the balls are hit into a small goal rather than into a hole.

 Large open areas are difficult to find in the increasingly urban world.
 The answer is Urban Golf, golf played anywhere that there's free space (and preferably not too many people about), with anything possible as an obstacle.